antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 #### SAP Application Servers

-To secure your infrastructure in the event of a major incident in your primary OVHcloud location, we advise you to enable the feature named Zerto for your VMware on OVHcloud solution, allowing you to replicate your virtual machines to another OVHcloud location of another VMware on OVHcloud service.
-With this feature, you secure your SAP Application Servers in another OVHcloud location with a synchronous replication, and you reduce the RTO and the RPO if you have to switch to your secondary OVHcloud location.
+To secure your infrastructure in the event of a major incident in your primary OVHcloud location, we advise you to enable the feature named Zerto for your VMware on OVHcloud solution, allowing you to replicate your virtual machines to a VMware on OVHcloud service hosted on a secondary OVHcloud location.
+With this feature, you secure your SAP Application Servers on a secondary OVHcloud location with a synchronous replication, and you reduce the RTO and the RPO if you have to switch to your secondary OVHcloud location.

 To know how to enable this feature, please refer to the [OVHcloud documentation](/pages/cloud/private-cloud/zerto_virtual_replication_as_a_service).